 - You’ll need to use their theme, not your own

-- You have to fit your vision for the app in their prebuilt templates and it’s not always possible, you will have very little flexibility
+- You have to fit your vision for the app in their prebuilt templates, which is not always possible to do.

 - Free plans come with restrictions on traffic, storage, analytics, customizations, and more